This section allows me to provide more specifics and details about recent, upcoming, and ongoing projects and roles in

 I had been scheduled to co-present with friends/colleagues Dr. Tom Power of the CHOP ADHD Program and Dr. Anthony Rostain of the PENN Adult ADHD Program on “ADHD across the lifespan: Recent developments” on May 2, 2020 at Judith Creed Homes for Adult Independence (JCHAI) in Bryn Mawr (9am – 1pm).
 The event was to be sponsored by the Philadelphia Behavior Therapy Association.
 The PBTA event has been postponed.

 I maintain a full caseload of adult clients I see for diagnostic evaluations and individual cognitive-behavior therapy or CBT, primarily through the PENN Adult ADHD Treatment and Research Program, but also through my ongoing affiliation with the Center for Cognitive Therapy at PENN.

 As a side note, for the foreseeable future, all my clinical work will be done remotely through HIPAA-compliant video platforms.

 I am a clinical supervisor for 3rd and/or 4th year psychiatry residents in the Perelman School of Medicine who are receiving supervised training in conducting cognitive-behavioral therapy for mood and anxiety disorders through the Center for Cognitive Therapy.

 In 2013, I established and continue direct a year-long supervised training in the diagnostic assessment and psychosocial treatment (using CBT) of adult ADHD.
 I train and supervise two advanced doctoral students in clinical psychology and we have a stellar record of our trainees gaining admission to APA-accredited predoctoral internships.

 Most of our doctoral clinicians use our program’s archival data for their doctoral dissertation projects.
-I have been a committee member for the vast majority of these dissertations.
+I have been a committee member for the vast majority of these dissertations, several of which have resulted in conference papers and publications in peer-review journals.